TMJ Treatment Crystal City, MO

 Get Started with TMJ Treatment in Crystal City, MO at Axes Physical Therapy

 If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
-Our personalized, patient-centered approach to TMJ treatment in Crystal City, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+With a customized, patient-first approach to TMJ treatment in Crystal City, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
+You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.

-Start your journey toward lasting relief today.
+Begin your path to effective relief now.
 Contact us online, schedule an appointment, or call (636) 493-8642 to learn more about how we can help you regain comfort and confidence in your daily life.
 Our team looks forward to supporting you on your path to recovery.

 Services Offered